 Grapevine has small-town flair but, with several full-service properties (including mega-resorts like Gaylord and Great Wolf), it’s no stranger to meetings and conventions.
 It’s halfway between Dallas and Fort Worth, with easy airport access.
 A visitor shuttle provides all-day transportation to key areas throughout the city for $5 per person, and offers discounted group rates.
 The Grapevine CVB offers planners value-added perks for meeting in the area.
 Its “Burgundy Brigade,” a 75-person event staff, provides registration assistance and more; there’s a CVB kiosk in the Gaylord Texan Convention Center that is staffed during key events; and for events that are open to the public, the CVB will distribute press releases beforehand to help spread the word.
 For more information or planning assistance, contact the CVB or Travel Texas.

-The best local restaurants are steakhouses.
-Take VIPs to Boi na Braza, the Silver Fox Steakhouse, Mr. G’s or the Old Hickory Steakhouse.
-Other options: wine dinners at Delaney Vineyards and Winery, the Texas Star Dinner Theater, and Love & War in Texas, a nightclub with live music, Texas-themed menus, private dining space for small groups and off-premise catering options.
+The best local eateries are steakhouses.
+Take VIPs to Boi na Braza, the Silver Fox Steakhouse or the Old Hickory Steakhouse.
+Other options: the Texas Star Dinner Theater, and Love & War in Texas, a nightclub with live music, Texas-themed menus and private dining space for small groups.

 Grapevine Mills, an outlet center, features brand-name merchandise at discount prices.
-Shops in the Historic District sell dolls, gifts, Americana and British imports.
-The open-air, European-style Grapevine Market, open March through November, hosts vendors selling jewelry, fine art, home décor, antiques and specialty foods.
+Shops in the Historic District sell art, gifts, Americana and British imports.
+The open-air, European-style Grapevine Market, open April through October, hosts vendors selling jewelry, fine art, home décor, antiques and specialty foods.

 Historic Grapevine, Texas is a go-to destination when planning a meeting in the Dallas/Fort Worth area!
 Grapevine continues to grow its hospitality opportunities for meeting planners, convention attendees, as well as leisure travelers.